-I knew I was taking a risk.
+Of course, I knew full well I was taking a risk.
 Before long, Mike was in the group head’s office, asking for my staffing responsibilities to be taken away.

-No surprise there – I made sure to keep the team happy by giving them Mike’s resources.
+No surprise there – I made sure to keep the rest of the team happy by giving them Mike’s resources.

-We had an understanding – and for the rest of my tenure, I did not hear from Mike again.
+We had an understanding – and for the rest of my tenure as the staffer, I did not hear from Mike again.